marian-z/data-expert-io-bootcamp-2025/week-2-airflow-trino/day-1-lecture+lab-orchestration-&-airflow-fundamentals.md

   - Each task_id has its op_kwargs where you define the variables/credentials/etc.
   - When submitting DAGs the **“job_name”** kwarg in the run_glue_job task_id needs to include your name
   - **{{ds}} in “arguments” is what we have discussed in lecture with logical vs execution date**
-- Astronomer (ASTRO CLI) is basically a managed Airflow instance that helps with deploying your Airflow DAGS in the cloud infrastructure and it also starts up your Airflow instance for you by running **astro dev start** in CLI (after having Astro CLI installed) it will spin up 4 docker containers on your machine (you need to have Docker Desktop running)
+- Astronomer (ASTRO CLI) is basically a managed Airflow service that allows you to orchestrate your Airflow DAGS in the cloud infrastructure and it also starts up your Airflow instance for you by running **astro dev start** in CLI (after having Astro CLI installed) it will spin up 4 docker containers on your machine (you need to have Docker Desktop running)
   - Container 1: Postgres - Airflow’s metadata database, storing internal state and configurations
   - Container 2: Webserver - Renders the Airflow UI
   - Container 3: Scheduler - Monitors, triggers, and orchestrates task execution for proper sequencing and resource allocation